sachintha81/sachintha81.github.io/_posts/2018-08-30-smart-for-loops.markdown

 }
 {% endhighlight %}

 You can simply call the extension method on an `int` (either literal or a variable), so there's not much mistaking.

-Now that wasn't bad, but what if we need access to the iterator.
-Say our `SayHello()` methos looks like this:
+Now that wasn't too bad, but what if we need access to the iterator.
+Say our `SayHello()` method looks like this:

 {% highlight c# %}
 public static void SayHello(int count)